mkrevuelta/CppMoveBase64/Doc/Abi.md

 There is no chance for different alignments or padding gaps between members.
 This ABI will be perfectly compatible between different compiler versions of a single vendor.

-Not that I do not aim for compatibility between compilers of different vendors.
-That's another kettle of fish!
+Note that I do **not** aim for compatibility between compilers of **different vendors** with different mangling...
+That's entirely another kettle of fish!

 I also assume that you will need to compile separate binaries for 32-bit and 64-bit.